 More than you ever wanted to know about intake manifolds can be found here: https://www.fixmyoldride.com/Chevrolet-V8-intake-manifold.html

-On Vortec engines, the lifters are known to develop “lifter tick” which is simply a ticking noise you hear coming from your engine.
+The lifters are known to develop “lifter tick” which is simply a ticking noise you hear coming from your engine.
 The ticking noise can be caused by oil deposits, a bad lifter, or even bent push rods.
-On the Vortec 8.1 it is most commonly caused by deposits and is generally not that big of an issue.
+It is most commonly caused by deposits and is generally not that big of an issue.

 Most people with lifter tick just let it ride and don’t worry about the noise.
 If it bothers you, you can try fixing it with a can of Seafoam or some Marvel Mystery Oil.
 This might sound like a joke, but Marvel Mystery Oil is a real brand and Chevy owners swear by it.
 A few cans of this and you might just have fixed your lifter tick.